zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 ```

 Confirm the table has been recreated using either the SQLITE EXPLORER extension,
-or by executing the PRAGMA statement in `pdb`.
+or by executing the PRAGMA statement in the `ipdb` session.

 ---